 Museums and Cultural Centres

-The Gravina Fine Arts Museum occupies the 18th century Gravina Palace, which once belonged to the Count of Lumiares and housed the Provincial Archives.
+The Gravina Fine Arts Museum MUBAG occupies the 18th century Gravina Palace, which once belonged to the Count of Lumiares and housed the Provincial Archives.
 It exhibits works owned by the Provincial Council of Alicante, with collections comprising works of art created in Alicante from the Middle Ages to the early 20th century.
 Free admission.
 Closed for renovations.

 Located just 3 kilometres from the city centre, in the area known as Tossal de Manises, are the major archaeological remains of the Roman city of Lucentum or ancient Alicante, which are an important reference point for the Ibero-Roman period.